Instructions for Preparing the Cash Analysis Report for Non-Public School Food Authorities

 All required data must be reported on an accrual basis to the nearest whole cent.

 This analysis is on a School Food Authority (SFA) basis and is to include information as requested for the entire nonprofit food service account/cafeteria account.
-All entries must be actual, with support documentation on file which illustrates the source of each entry.
-For instance, expenses should be supported by invoices, parroll records, etc. Revenues should be supported with deposit slips and journal entries.
+This includes revenues and expenses for all SED Child Nutrition programs the SFA participates in (NSLP, SBP, SFSP, ASP, SMP, FFVP).
+All entries must be actual, with supporting documentation on file which illustrates the source of each entry.
+For instance, expenses should be supported by invoices, payroll records, etc. Revenues should be supported with deposit slips and journal entries.

-A year-end Profit & Loss Statement (or Statement of Revenues & Expenses) and Balance Sheet must be emailed to the Child Nutrition mailbox (firstname.lastname@example.org) with the submissions of the Cash Analysis report.
+The year-end Profit & Loss Statement (or Statement of Revenues & Expenses), year-end Balance Sheet and the 10% De Minimis Calculation Tool, if applicable, must be emailed to the Child Nutrition audit mailbox at: CNAudit@nysed.gov at the same time the SFA’s Cash Analysis is submitted on the Child Nutrition Management System (CNMS).

-*Please Note - Failure to submit all the required financial reports (Cash Analysis Report; Profit & Loss Statement; Balance Sheet) by the required deadline will result in your program being placed on hold.
+*Please Note - Failure to submit the Cash Analysis and all the required financial reports (year-end Profit & Loss Statement, year-end Balance Sheet and 10% De Minimis Calculation Tool, if applicable) by September 30, 2023, will result in your SFA being placed on reimbursement hold.

 Some line items only become visible once you submit the Cash Analysis form.

-Questions about this form should be referred to the Child Nutrition Program audit team at (518) 473-8781.
+Questions about this form should be referred to the Child Nutrition Program Audit team CNAUDIT@nysed.gov or by phone at (518) 473-8781.

 Instructions for Individual Entries